-Daily unemployment allowances are paid after the person has been registered as an unemployed job seeker in the TE Office for five full workdays during a maximum of eight consecutive calendar weeks.
+DAILY UNEMPLOYMENT allowances are paid after the person has been registered as an unemployed job seeker in the TE Office for five full workdays during a maximum of eight consecutive calendar weeks.

-The period of partial benefit is set whenever the maximum 500-day period of payment for an earnings-related daily allowance begins again from the start.
+The period of partial benefit is set whenever the maximum period of payment for earnings-related daily allowance begins again from the start.
 The period of partial benefit is nevertheless not imposed if the maximum period for daily allowance begins within a year of the beginning of the previous maximum period and if the period of partial benefit had been imposed at the beginning of the maximum period for the previous daily allowance.

 Days of partial benefit do not include days when the person is not entitled for a daily allowance, such as qualification periods or the allocation/division of severance pay.
-But the period of partial benefit does include the period of partial benefit related to a daily sickness allowance and rehabilitation money as well as the days during which the person has been paid an unemployment benefit for services that promote employment.
+However, the period of partial benefit does include the period of partial benefit related to a daily sickness allowance and rehabilitation money as well as the days during which the person has been paid an unemployment benefit for services that promote employment.

-26.5.
-Qualification period
+26.5.Qualification period

-When submitting an employment-related statement to the unemployment fund, the TE Office simultaneously determines any possible qualification period, i.e. the period during which the applicant is not entitled to an unemployment benefit.
-The qualification period, 90 days, is imposed when, for example, the person has resigned from his or her work without a valid reason or has herself or himself caused the employment contract to end.
+WHEN SUBMITTING an employment-related statement to the unemployment fund, the TE Office simultaneously determines any possible qualification period, i.e. the period during which the applicant is not entitled to an unemployment benefit.
+The qualification period is imposed when, for example, the person has resigned from his or her work without a valid reason (90 days) or has herself or himself caused the employment contract to end (60 days as of 1 July 2019).